 Most AFA (Argentinean Football Association) stadiums offer public sales of tickets a few days before the game.
-Unless you are a member of the Boca Junior club, you'll likely have to get tickets through one or many middlemen.
+Unless you are a member of the Boca Juniors club, you'll likely have to get tickets through one or many middlemen.
 The problem?
-There are only 49,000 seats in the famed La Bombonera stadium, in La Boca, and the vast majority of the “Popular” section.
+There are only 49,000 seats in the famed La Bombonera stadium in La Boca.
 Cheaper tickets are sold through the team’s fan base (or hooligans) as a reward for their energetic displays and loyalty.
 These fans, in turn, sell tickets to their friends, or friends of friends, then to hostels, hotels, and tour companies with the price going up at every turn.
-Finally, they find their way to you!
+Finally, they find their way to you.

 Boca Juniors tickets are simple, thick paper in the shape of a card or subway pass with a magnetic strip on the back.